ingrid-miriel/AlgalBloomMLG/README.md

 # PickingClones
-simulating the probabiliy to pick clones and unique genotypes in phytoplankton populations
+Simulating the probabiliy of picking clones and unique genotypes in phytoplankton populations

 You can run this simulation in python with the following commands:

+> import os

+> os.getcwd() # check your current working directory

+> os.chdir('path/to/folder/with/GenRiS.py') # set working directory where the GenRiS.py file is located and where the output files will be generated

 > from GenRiS import function